minprog/uva-prog-ink/10 Workshops/20 Workshop 2/20 Exercises.md

 # 2.2 Your first function

-**Note:** So far we have been using raw_input to get user input.
+**Note:** So far we have been using `raw_input` to get user input.
 For the remainder of this course we will move away from this tool, instead writing **functions** that take in parameters as opposed to prompting the user for input.
-So, for this and all following problems, do not use raw_input unless explicitly told to do so.
+So, for this and all following problems, do not use `raw_input` unless explicitly told to do so.

 Recall how we define a function using `def`, and how we pass in parameters.
-In homework2.py, paste your code from exercise 1.7 (the rock, paper, scissors game).
+In homework2.py, paste your code from exercise 1.7.
 Then, transform it into a function that takes parameters, instead of asking the user for input.
 Make sure to return your answer, rather than printing it.